yerenmao/yerenmao.pro/README.md

 # Tristan Chen - Personal Website

 Welcome to my personal website!
-This is a modern, responsive portfolio website built with Next.js, showcasing my experience, skills, and contact information.
+This is a modern, responsive portfolio website built with Next.js.

 ## 🌐 Live Website